pulse2percept/pulse2percept/CONTRIBUTING.rst

         See `Contributing code`_ below for more detailed instructions.

 5.  **Submit a pull request**:
-    When opening a `pull request`_ (PR) against the pulse2percept master branch, please use one of the following prefixes:
+    You can open a `pull request`_ (PR) as soon as you have pushed a new branch on your fork.
+    This will trigger the :ref:`test suite <dev-contributing-test>` to make sure your code does not introduce any new issues.

+    Choose one of the following prefixes for your PR:

     * **[ENH]** for enhancements
     * **[FIX]** for bug fixes